2025.10 (October 2025)

 Export System UX Improvements

-Since we released our data export system in May, we've had lots users with a variety of experience levels use it, and they have provided some great feedback!
+Since we released our data export system in May, we've had lots of users with a variety of experience levels use it, and they have provided some great feedback!
 With this month's release, we've completed a round of user experience improvements based on a combination of that user feedback and our own plans to improve the tool post-launch.
 We'll break those changes down into a few categories below!

 Scheduled Exports